UMSL Fall 2021 Virtual Internship & Job Fair

 Once you have the app, view this video demo to see how it works!

 - Open the app.
-Navigate to the organization’s name (University of Missouri-St. Louis) and the fair you are attending (UMSL Spring 2021 Virtual Career Fair).
+Navigate to the organization’s name (University of Missouri-St. Louis) and the fair you are attending (UMSL Fall 2021 Virtual Internship & Job Fair).

 - You may browse the employers attending the virtual fair without creating a Career Fair Plus account.
 UMSL Career Services recommends creating an account as soon as possible.
 When you're ready to start scheduling virtual appointments, you will be required to create an account and build your profile.
 Watch this video to see how.